Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 result is 3.0
 ```

-Note: Currently only one expression definition '${ ... }' is allowed inside a string
+Note: Currently only one in-line expression definition '${ ... }' is allowed inside a given string.
+Coming releases will support multiple expression in-linings within a given string.

 ### Multi-line text, data and code resources